News & Pointers: S-100, CP/M and related sites

 Digital Research archives: Lineo had some of these files (and DR-DOS) available via FTP since 1999, at their FTP site but no longer as of 2005.
 Their "terms of use" suggested then they were are available for non-commerical use and for licenced commercial use.
 There may be other stuff there.

-As of April 2008 I've verified all links below, removed or edited dead one, removed links already referenced above.
+As of NOv 2014 there are verified all links below, removed or edited dead one, removed links already referenced above.

 New for October 2000: